-Unfortunately, when it comes to hacking, our home’s security cameras tend to be easy targets, which is ironic.
+Unfortunately, when it comes to hacking a security camera, these tend to be easy targets, which is ironic.
 While it’s difficult to determine exactly how “hack-proof” any camera might be, a successful hack will expose your private environment to any wannabe intruders.
 That’s why a privacy shutter is such an important consideration when choosing a security camera for your home.

 Below, we’ll share the best security cameras with privacy shutters along with some tips for choosing the right camera for your home’s security.

 SimpliSafe has risen through the ranks of DIY smart security solutions, offering a number of intuitive tools for users to monitor and record footage.
 Making its way to the top of our roundup is the company’s Simplisafe SimpliCam, an indoor security camera designed for to-shelf privacy.
-As titles would indicate, the SimpliCam includes a mechanized, stainless steel privacy shutter that slides directly over the lens.
-Once enabled, the shutter will only re-open when granted permission.
-This is further buttressed by a handful of stellar user data protections, including end-to-end 256-bit encryption — the type of encoding usually reserved for financial institutions.
+Unlike other cameras that require you to manually activate the privacy shutter, SimipliSafe meticulously designed its implementation with a mechanical actuator — so the cover can automatically be accessed remotely.

 From a performance standpoint, the SimpliCam records in full HD with its 120-degree lens.
 Night mode, free motion alerts, and 24/7 free live streaming are all included and work great, too.
 In some cases, SimpliSafe cameras require a monthly subscription to operate their equipment, but the SimpliCam can be used without a paid plan.
 While you’ll still get live views and relevant alerts, do keep in mind that if you want recording and 30-day cloud storage, you’re going to want to pay for a membership.